n0924/PromiseKeeper/README.md

 <br>

 ## User Stories
-- As a user, I want to be able to add items to either the need or want List
+- As a user, I want to be able to add a need or want item
+- As a user, I want to be able to remove bought items from the want and need list.
 - As a user, I want to be able to delete items that are no longer wanted/needed
-- As a user I want to be able to edit the item description in my need or want list
+- As a user I want to be able to edit the item description of items in my need or want list
+- As a user I want to be able to see my want and need list
-- As a user I want to be able to filter my want/need list by priority
+- As a user I want to be able to filter my want and need list by priority
+- As a user, I want to be able to see a list of all bought items that was wanted
 - As a user I want to be able to know how much
 I spent on wanted items
 - As a user I want to be able to know the total amount spent above budgets on wanted items
-- As a user, I want to be able to see a list of bought wanted items